This event has been and gone.

 Please note: Info provided by the Event Organiser

-Good Ship Comedy is your friendly neighbourhood comedy club, located at The Colonel Fawcett pub, featuring some of the finest comics on the planet!
-Join us for our New Year's Eve special!
+Good Ship Comedy is your friendly neighbourhood comedy club, located at The Colonel Fawcett pub, featuring some of the finest comics on the planet, with TV and festival headliners, plus the best up and coming acts every Monday for just £5!

 Please note that the artists appearing may be subject to change.